 10. To relax!

 Te Anau is surrounded by some of New Zealand’s most mind-boggling natural scenery, so why rush your visit?
-Slow down and take some time to appreciate everything Fiordland has to offer with an extended stay at YHA Te Anau, a homely hostel just a block from the water’s edge.
+Slow down and take some time to appreciate everything Fiordland has to offer.
 From the depths of Lake Te Anau to the peaks of Mount Titiroa, this stunning slice of New Zealand is worth so much more than a day trip.

 YHA Kinloch, Glenorchy

 Relax and restore yourself at YHA Kinloch, Glenorchy.
 This lakeside lodge with its stunning views is a great base for a getaway, or a pre- or post-hike stay.

 YHA Punakaiki Te Nikau Retreat is nestled among native rainforest on the West Coast for a sense of total escapism.
 Relax among the bush, a short stroll from the Truman Track and beach.

 YHA Westport TripInn Hostel is a unique backpacker hostel due to its history as a stately gentlemen's residence.
 The architecture and friendly staff create an atmosphere not seen in many hostels.

 Great Walks Hostels

 Check out some of the best spots to stay before or after your Great Walk.